quicwg/base-drafts/draft-ietf-quic-tls.md

 This document does not create any new IANA registries, but it does utilize the following registries;

-* QUIC Transport Parameter Registry {{QUIC-TRANSPORT}} - This registry uses the Specificatino Required policy {{!RFC5226}}.
-IANA is to register the three values found in {{errors}.
+* QUIC Transport Parameter Registry - IANA is to register the three values found in {{errors}.

-* TLS ExtensionsType Registry {{?I-D.ietf-tls-iana-registry-updates}} - This
-registry uses the Specifiation Required policy {{RFC5226}}.
-IANA is to register the quic_transport_parameters extension found in {{quic_parameters}}.
-Assigning 26 to the extensino would be greatly appreciated.
+* TLS ExtensionsType Registry - IANA is to register the quic_transport_parameters extension found in {{quic_parameters}}.
+Assigning 26 to the extension would be greatly appreciated.
 The Recommended column is to be marked Yes.

-* TLS Exporter Label Registry {{?I-D.ietf-tls-iana-registry-updates}} - This
-registry uses the Specification Required policy {{RFC5226}.
-IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{0-rtt-secrets}} and "EXPORTER-QUIC client 1-RTT Secret" and
+* TLS Exporter Label Registry - IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{0-rtt-secrets}} as well as "EXPORTER-QUIC client 1-RTT Secret" and
 "EXPORTER-QUIC server 1-RTT Secret" from {{1-rtt-secrets}}.
-The DTLS column is to be marked Yes.
-The Recommended column is to be marked Yes.
+The DTLS column is to be marked No.  The Recommended column is to be marked No.

 --- back